 Certificate of Origin is a specific form identifying the goods originating in a particular country based on a declaration made by the Exporter.
 Country of Origin signifies the country in which the goods have been produced or manufactured.

-The issuance and acceptance of the Certificate of Origin is governed by the International Committee on the Simplification and Harmonization of Customs Procedures.
+The issuance and acceptance of the Certificate of Origin are governed by the International Committee on the Simplification and Harmonization of Customs Procedures.

 In determining the origin of goods, two different basic criteria are used:-

 - The "wholly produced" criterion where only one country enters into consideration which essentially applies to natural products (e.g. rubber, palm oil, cocoa)

 - "substantial transformation" where two or more countries are involved in the production of the goods. (this refers to manufactured goods.
 The "substantial transformation" interpreted as a substantial change in the customs tariff code numbers used at the time of import and that on export).

 - To establish in the importing country the right of the goods to enter the country